Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ### Fields: how certain 'special' fields work
 * **ID Fields**: This field MUST be left blank to add new items to Spira.
 Any rows with entries in the ID fields are skipped over.
-* **Test Step Fields**: have their header row shown in a lighter background color.
-Do not put any information in these fields when creating a test case.
+* **Test Cases and Test Steps**:
+    - Test case fields are columns with a darker background color.
+Test steps fields are columns with a lighter background color.
+    - To create a test case with a step, fill in the test case fields in the first row.
+Then fill in the test step fields for the second row.
+Add more steps as needed in new rows.
+To add a second test case, start a new row and fill in the test case fields again.
+    - Make sure: each row only fills in either test case or test step columns.
 If the system cannot tell whether an entry is a test case or step it is skipped over when sending to Spira.

 * **Name**: For REQUIREMENTS and RELEASES this field supports indentation, add a “ > “ symbol to indicate how the items in the artifact hierarchy are organized.

 ```